 Continue westwards along the A5 to Capel Curig and in good weather take a short 1 mile (1.6 km) detour to the lay-by at Llynnau Mymbir, the Capel Curig Lakes, to see the mountain peaks of the Yr Wyddfa (Snowdon) Horseshoe.
 Returning to the A5, follow the valley deeper into Eryri as the landscape becomes increasingly dramatic and rugged.
 The Ogwen Centre offers a refreshment kiosk, toilet facilities and an interpretation centre about the mountains, including Cwm Idwal.
 There are superb photo opportunities and trails for experienced hikers, including a three hour return walk to stunning Cwm Idwal.
 Return northwards down Nant Ffrancon towards the coast, to admire the scenery of this spectacular U-shaped glacial valley.

 Reaching Bethesda after 4 miles (6 km), the ultimate adrenaline is at Zip World Penrhyn Quarry.
 Velocity 2 is the fastest zipline in the world, flying over Penrhyn Slate Quarry at speeds of up to 125 mph (201 kmph).
-Combine the visit with Quarry Karts, the UK’s only mountain cart experience and the Quarry Tour, a truck ride around the site.
+Combine the visit with Quarry Karts, the UK’s only mountain cart experience, Aero Explorer, a high speed journey gliding across the quarry, and the Quarry Tour, a truck ride around the site.
+For those not brave enough to take on the fastest zipline, there is an option to try ziplining on the gentler Quarry Flyer.
 A range of ticket options are on offer.